 Home v.
 Satellite Office: Where is the firm's main office located?
 Is it one of the laid-back, West Coast firms?
 In some cases, the personality of the main office carries over to each of the firm's satellite offices, regardless of where those offices may be.
 Frequently, satellite offices of large firms score big points in associate-satisfaction surveys.
 Although we don't believe that it's fair to generalize, we do believe that some of the best opportunities for personal growth exist in satellite offices.

 Keep in mind that some firms may be as different from office to office as two separate firms in the same city.
 Can you rely on your law school friend in Dallas to tell you about life in the Los Angeles office?
 Maybe not.
 Find out about the firm as a whole and then how the offices relate to and identify with each other.
-Moreover, you may prefer to practice in the head office of the firm if becoming involved in firm management is important to you over time.
+Moreover, you may prefer to practice at the head office of the firm if becoming involved in firm management is important to you over time.

 Conversely, however, many attorneys working in satellite offices feel less secure about their careers because management decisions may be made far away.
 Additionally, because management decisions are made far away, partners are often less secure in promising promotions to their associates in a satellite office.
 Because these decisions may be made only through the main office, satellite partners may have little idea about a particular associate's prospects for advancement.
 Partners in a satellite office may also be uncertain about the courses of their own careers.
 On rare occasion, a large firm will open a satellite office to suit one particular client or practice group, only to close that office relatively quickly based upon management decisions in the home office.
 These decisions may take the partners in the satellite office by surprise.
 None of this is to say that all satellite offices are bad.
 In fact, good satellite offices are the rule rather than the exception.
 It is just to say that you need to be careful in evaluating the culture of a satellite office.
 Ask yourself and your interviewers whatever questions you feel might be helpful.
 Does the office appear stable?
 Who are its clients?
 Does the office generate its own clients or serve those of the main office only?
 Does the satellite office have a history of promoting associates to partner?